RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/README.md

 ![image](https://github.com/RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/assets/42478562/7b759cbf-0c10-4780-9aa4-4cb3605197d0)

-It's pretty clear now that the Arduino did not stop working.
-It is working really hard to go over all the files in some of the Arduino libraries.
+It's pretty clear now that it hasn't stopped working.
+The Arduino IDE is just processing too many files in the libraries folder.

-Here is a short example from the huge log:
+Here is a short example from the huge log file:

 ```